Security and privacy for the cloud management gateway

 If you use PKI, don't publish the CRL, then disable this option.

-If you misconfigure this option, it can cause additional traffic from clients to the CMG.
-This additional traffic can increase the Azure egress data, which can increase your Azure costs.
+If you misconfigure this option, it can cause more traffic from clients to the CMG.
+This traffic can increase the Azure egress data, which can increase your Azure costs.

 Review entries in the site's certificate trust list